2 Samuel 22-23

 1 Now when the day of Pentecost had come, they were all with one accord in one place.
 2 Suddenly there came from the sky, a sound like the rushing of a mighty wind, and it filled the entire house where they were sitting.
 3 Tongues like fire appeared and were distributed to them, and one sat on each of them.
 4 They were all filled with the Holy Spirit, and began to speak with other languages, as the Spirit gave them the ability to speak.

 5 Now there were dwelling in Jerusalem, Jews, devout men, from every nation under the heavens.
 6 When this sound was heard, the multitude came together and were bewildered, because everyone heard them speaking in his own language.
-7 They were all amazed and marveled, saying to one another, “Aren’t all these who speak Galileans?
-8 How do we hear, everyone in our own native language?
+7 They were all amazed, and they marveled, saying to one another, “Aren’t all these who speak Galileans?
+8 How are we hearing everyone in our own native language?

 Peter Preaches to the Crowd

 14 But Peter, standing up with the eleven, lifted up his voice, and spoke out to them, “You men of Judea, and all you who dwell at Jerusalem, let this be known to you, and listen to my words.
 15 For these men are not drunk, as you suppose, seeing it is only the third hour of the day.
 16 But this is what has been spoken through the prophet Joel:

 17 ‘It will be in the last days, says God,

 that I will pour out my Spirit on all flesh.